elastic/apm-pipeline-library/vars/README.md

 * command: The gh command to be executed title.
 Mandatory
 * flags: The gh flags for that particular command.
 Optional.
 Refers to https://cli.github.com/manual/
 * credentialsId: The credentials to access the repo (repo permissions).
 Optional.
 Default: 2a9602aa-ab9f-4e52-baf3-b71ca88469c7-UserAndToken
+* version: The gh CLI version to be installed.
+Optional (1.9.2)
+* forceInstallation: Whether to install gh regardless.
+Optional (false)

 _NOTE_: Windows is not supported yet.